ASAGlab/MOI--An-integrated-solution-for-omics-analyses/docs/usage_isoforms.md

 After that [isoformSwitchAnalyzer] is used, which takes these quantification files and performs differential expression analysis on the level of both isoforms and genes.
-IsoformSwitchAnalyzer requires an input_isoforms (phenotype file) with necessary columns sampleID and condition.
+IsoformSwitchAnalyzer requires a samplesheet_isoforms.csv (phenotype file) with necessary columns sampleID and condition.
 The design matrix is of the form :

 ```console
 ~0 + condition